darkzacee/blooket-hacks/README.md

 ~~https://streamable.com/t4u7i7~~

 1. Make a bookmark (the star on the right side of the url bar if you are using chrome)
-2. Click on more at the bottom left corner
+2. Click on "more" in the bottom left corner
 3. Delete everything in the url box
 4. Type `javascript:`
 5. Paste in the code